-One of the early advertising images to depict the relationship between artists and recorded sound was to have the artists inside horns or floating out of them as if they were the voices coming out of the horn.
+One of the early advertising images to depict the relationship between artists and recorded sound was to have the artists inside horns or emerging from the horn as if the sounds being heard were actually performers coming out of the horn.

 Edison Poster Form 318, c.
-1901
+1901 (PM-1344)

 Colliers, November 7, 1908

-Columbia Grafonola, 1916
+Columbia Grafonola, 1916 (PM-0879)

-"For joyous, sparkling, up-to-the minute music -- Columbia Records on the Columbia Grafonola," 1918
+"For joyous, sparkling, up-to-the minute music -- Columbia Records on the Columbia Grafonola," 1918 (PM-1949)

 Let us entertain you!
-Columbia Grafonola 1919
+Columbia Grafonola, 1919